globalsign/publicsuffix/README.md

 # publicsuffix

-Package <tt>publicsuffix<tt> provides functions to query the public suffix list found at [Public Suffix List](http://publicsuffix.org/)
+Package <tt>publicsuffix</tt> provides functions to query the public suffix list found at [Public Suffix List](http://publicsuffix.org/).

 When first initialised, this library uses a statically compiled list which may be out of date - callers should use Update to attempt to fetch a new version from the official GitHub repository.
 Alternate data sources (such as a network share, etc) can be used by implementing the ListRetriever interface.